Mikkelsen Bay: Clarke Glacier

 A glacier, 2 nmi wide and 20 nmi long, flowing west to Mikkelsen Bay along the north side of Sickle Mountain and Baudin Peaks.

 First roughly surveyed in 1936 by the BGLE under Rymill.

-The glacier was traversed near its head by a US AS sledge party in January 1941.
+The glacier was traversed near its head by a USAS sledge party in January 1941.

-Its lower reaches were surveyed in 1948-49 by the FIDS, and the glacier was named by them for Louis C.G.
-Clarke, Dir. of the Fitzwilliam Museum, Cambridge, 1937-46, who greatly assisted the BGLE, 1934-37.
+Its lower reaches were surveyed in 1948–49 by the FIDS, and the glacier was named by them for Louis C. G. Clarke, Director of the Fitzwilliam Museum, Cambridge, 1937–46, who greatly assisted the BGLE, 1934–37.